 Senator Daniel Patrick Moynihan Award

-With the generosity of an anonymous donor, Harvard Chabad is launching the Senator Daniel Patrick Moynihan Award.
-This award will annually recognize a Harvard student who, like the award’s namesake, acts and speaks with courage in defending Israel and the Jewish people.
+This award annually recognizes a Harvard student who, like the award’s namesake, acts and speaks with courage in defending Israel and the Jewish people.

 Senator Daniel Patrick Moynihan